TextibIe/kiwicursor/guide-page.md

 ---
 layout: default
-title: Customizion
+title: Tutorial
 description: 🥝 KiwiCursor
 light_mode: false
 ---

-Guide on how to cutomize the cursor
+Guides on how to use/customize KiwiCursor

 > [Go to home page](./)